Emma: Audiobook

 Brought to you by Penguin.
 This Penguin Classic is performed by Tanya Reynolds, star of Sex Education.
 This definitive recording includes an introduction by Fiona Stafford.
 With its imperfect but charming heroine and its witty and subtle exploration of relationships, Emma is often seen as Jane Austen's most flawless work.
 Beautiful, clever, rich-and single-Emma Woodhouse is perfectly content with her life and sees no need for either love or marriage.
 Nothing, however, delights her more than interfering in the romantic lives of others.
 But when she ignores the warnings of her good friend Mr. Knightley and attempts to arrange a suitable match for her protégée Harriet Smith, her carefully laid plans soon unravel and have consequences that she never expected.

-Listen to Emma free
+How to listen to Emma free

-Start the free trialQuestions listeners ask
+Start listening freeQuestions listeners ask

 How long is the Emma audiobook?

-Emma runs about 13.5 hours — our estimate from its 457 pages at a typical narration pace.
+Emma runs about 13.5 hours, our estimate from its 457 pages at a typical narration pace.
 At 1.5× speed that drops to roughly 9 hours.

 Is Emma worth listening to at 1.5× speed?

-At 1.5× you'd finish in about 9 hours — saving 4.5 hours.
+At 1.5× you'd finish in about 9 hours, saving 4.5 hours.
 Most listeners adjust to 1.25–1.5× within a chapter or two.

 When was Emma first published?